merovex-press/merovex-press.github.io/_posts/2016-02-06-fragile-societies-resilient-citizens.md

 In World War 2, our military was small, and only held off long enough for the Resilient Citizen soldier to be trained and applied to action; which explains why the early period for the Americans and the British felt so desperate.
 We have since tended toward having a military that is capable of acting without engaging the resilient citizen; causing some resentment.

-## Technology Enables Positive-Sum Societies
+## Technology Enables Positive-Sum Societies.

 Electric companies act in their self-interests by restricting broad implementation of residential solar power.
 They seek regulations under the guise of the danger residential solar poses to the linemen.
 Conversely, <abbr title="non-ignorant">mindful</abbr> implementation of this technology would safeguard the linemen without the need for constrictive regulation---broad implementation sans endangerment.
 The result of the Zero-Sum regulation is a brittle electrical infrastructure that could not withstand a catastrophe.